A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

-The sensitivity goal of the \lohengrin experiment is to extend to portal couplings as low as required to fully explain the relic density of dark matter for dark photons masses between a few MeV and tens of MeV for $10^{14} - 10^{15}$ electrons on target (EoT).
+The sensitivity goal of the \lohengrin experiment is to extend to portal couplings as low as required to fully explain the relic density of DM for dark photon masses between a few MeV and tens of MeV for $10^{14} - 10^{15}$ electrons on target (EoT).
 With the targeted extraction rate, this can be achieved in about 100 days of beam time.

 This paper presents a feasibility study for the \lohengrin experiment.
 It is based on detailed theoretical calculations for the signal process and the most important backgrounds, as well as the measured performance of existing candidates for the most important detector components of the experiment.
 While the existing candidates fall short of some of the requirements for this high rate experiment, necessary improvements in particular for the front-end electronics of the tracking detector and the calorimeter are discussed as a basis for the further development of the \lohengrin experiment.